 - a Mummy of Cleopatra from Thebes,

 - the controversial Elgin Marbles (aka the Parthenon sculptures), removed from Athen's Parthenon by the 7th Earl of Elgin between 1801 and 1812 and shipped to England.

 - an Ancestral figure from Easter Island, and

-- the Mausoleum of Halikarnassos (one of the museum’s two wonders of the ancient world).
+- the Mausoleum of Halikarnassos, one of the seven wonders of the ancient world.

 The new glass covered courtyard (pictured) and circular library alone make a visit worthwhile.